Session Replay: What It Is & How to Use It Effectively

 Integrating session replay with digital analytics

 Digital analytics products are great at surfacing the biggest issues on a website or mobile app.
-Once these issues are identified, session replay tools like Amplitude Session Replay can be used to “view” the problem.
+Once these issues are identified, session replay tools like can be used to “view” the problem.
 The combination of these tools can help organizations find and remedy conversion issues.
 Identifying these high-level conversion issues via session replay tools alone is possible but may require viewing many replays to find the potential conversion issues.

 Integrating session replay tools and digital analytics tools typically involves passing a session replay identifier as a property to the digital analytics product.
 When you find an issue, you can filter the data to isolate users or sessions that encountered the issue and use the session replay property to zero in on replays that demonstrate the problem.